damianhakert/damianhakert.github.io/source/_posts/2015-10-22-gitlab-8-1-released.markdown

 the upgrade.

-To see if your users are using GitLab CI go to `gitlab.example.com/ci/admin/runners` and look if there are any runners.
-No runners means no CI.
+To see if your users are using GitLab CI go to `gitlab.example.com/ci/admin/projects` and look if there are any projects.
+No projects means no CI.

 Please be aware that by default the Omnibus packages will stop, run migrations, and start again, no matter how “big” or “small” the upgrade is.
 This behavior